Here’s what you need to know.

 Your air conditioner uses a process called the refrigeration cycle to cool down your home.
 As the name itself suggests, this is the same process your refrigerator uses to keep food cool—just on a much larger scale!

 Your home’s HVAC system has several physical components.
-This includes an outdoor condenser unit—which is typically placed either at ground-level outside your home or mounted to the roof—and an indoor blower unit.
+This includes an outdoor condenser unit—which is typically placed either on the ground outside your home or mounted to the roof—and an indoor blower unit.
 These two components are connected by the refrigerant line, which carries liquid or gaseous (more on that in a minute) refrigerant between the two in a repetitive cycle.

 As this cycle repeats, over and over again, more and more heat energy is removed from your home.
 The refrigerant returning from outside is super-chilled.
 The blower fan pushes air over it, sending colder air into the living spaces of your home.
 In tandem, this results in cooling.